Is a Recumbent Bike or a Recumbent Stepper Better for Exercise?

 Recumbent Bike vs. Recumbent Stepper

-If you’re searching for exercise equipment for your home gym, you may end up comparing a recumbent stepper to a recumbent bike.
+If you’re searching for exercise equipment for your home gym, you may be considering a recumbent stepper or recumbent bike.
 Both machines are solid options for people who cannot or do not want to use a traditional bike.
-But like any large purchase, you need to know what to look for before deciding.
+But like any major purchase, it’s a good idea to know what to look for before you make your decision.

-A recumbent bike provides similar benefits to an upright bike but it has a backrest and pedals located in front of you.
-This allows the user to exercise in a horizontal position versus a vertical position.
+A recumbent bike provides similar benefits to an upright bike but it has a supportive backrest and the pedals are located in front of you.
+This allows the user to exercise in a comfortable, reclined position versus an upright position.
 The motion required to move the pedals is circular and requires a full range of motion.
-Recumbent bikes mainly focus on your leg muscles including the glutes, quadriceps, hamstrings, and calves with little-to-no upper body movement.
+Recumbent bikes deliver lower body exercise that works your glutes, quadriceps, hamstrings, and calves with little-to-no upper body movement.

-A recumbent stepper also keeps you in a horizontal position.
-However, the motion differs from the bike as you take steps to push the pedals forward and back in a linear motion.
+A recumbent stepper also keeps you in a reclined position to enhance your comfort while you exercise.
+However, the motion differs from the bike as you push the pedals to step in a linear motion.
 Most recumbent steppers include arm handles to incorporate upper body exercise in addition to lower body exercise.
-The combination of upper and lower body movements provides a full-body cardiovascular workout.
-By adding arm handles, you can isolate your upper and lower body.
+The combination of upper and lower body movements provides a total-body cardiovascular workout.
+Plus, you can isolate your upper and lower body workout.
 Remove your legs from the pedals to focus on your upper body, core and arm strength.
 You can also lower your arms to focus on your legs only.

 How Do I Decide Which Is Right For Me?

 Do not forget to compare features of the fitness equipment you are considering.
-Features such as a large comfortable seat, adjustable arms, adjustable resistance levels, weight capacity, heart rate monitor compatibility and warranty are all important factors for ensuring the best fit for you and your exercise needs.
+Features such as a large comfortable seat that swivels, adjustable arms, adjustable resistance levels, weight capacity, heart rate monitor compatibility and warranty are all important factors for ensuring the best fit for you and your exercise needs.

 Street_Outdoors_reading_wellness_with_arrow